ryojiang/Waite-Group-s-Object-Oriented-Programming-in-C-/README.md

 # The Waite Group's Object-oriented Programming In C++

-The original example codes for this book are using Visual C++ and Borland C++ run to compile on Microsoft Windows system.
+The original example codes for this book are using Visual C++ and Borland C++ to compile on Microsoft Windows system.
 If compile these codes by using Turbo C++ 1.01 on DOS system will get Error messages.
 Therefore, I wrote a program to covert all examples to Turbo C++ 1.01 style format.